 Respective implementation efforts are manifested by the execution of National Action Plans (NAP).
 While the first NAP was implemented between 2017 and 2019, the mandate of second NAP runs from 2019 to 2021.
 Accompanied by nationwide projects (Model Commune Open Government and Regional Open Government Laboratories respectively), those implementation efforts provide in-depth understanding about the manifold challenges faced by politics, administrations and practitioners.
 Proving the German implementation strategy of a grass-roots approach, especially the state of North Rhine-Westphalia demonstrates best practice projects.

 Since data literacy, the ability to read and apply Open Data, is a major foundation of Open Government, the paper presented at the EGOSE illustrates the case of “Data Goes School”, a collaboration of four institutions, namely Rhine-Waal University of Applied Sciences, the municipal administration of the city of Moers, the high school “Gymnasium Adolfinum” in Moers and the Open Knowledge Lab Niederrhein, to build up personnel future key capacities and bring political topics closer to the next generation on behalf of results obtained through Open Data.
 Still, this project has a lighthouse character and reflects just one important set screw to be turned in order to get closer to the aim of closing the perceived gap between the government and its citizens.
-Therefore, the paper identified six action fields, each containing different lessons learned, to be considered in upcoming Open Government projects.
-The paper also discussed Open Data as a national policy topic of the highest priority.
+Therefore, the paper identified six action fields each containing different lessons learned to be considered in upcoming Open Government projects and discussed Open Data as a national policy topic of the highest priority.